ibbles/LearningUnreal/Virtual Texture.md

 It will also find all other [[Texture|Textures]] sampled by those [[Material|Materials]] and convert those to Virtual Textures in the same way, which may find additional [[Material|Materials]] top update, which may find additional Textures to convert, and so on recursively.
 The conversion tool can be run with multiple [[Texture|Textures]] selected in the [[Content Browser]].

-# Sampling a Virtual Texture
+# Sampling A Virtual Texture

 Virtual Textures are used in the same way as regular textures in a [[Material]], create a Texture Sample node and assign a [[Texture]] with Virtual Texture Streaming enabled to Texture Sample > Details panel > Material Expression Texture Base > Texture.
 A VT icon will be displayed in the texture preview to show that this is a Virtual Texture.